codyde/codyde.io-start/docs/MCP_IMPLEMENTATION.md

 # MCP Implementation Guide for TanStack Start

-This document explains how Model Context Protocol (MCP) was implemented in this TanStack Start application using the `mcp-start` package.
+This document explains how Model Context Protocol (MCP) was implemented in this TanStack Start application using the `mcp-tanstack-start` package.

 ## Table of Contents